-Households that skipped one wave - i.e., did not participate (temporary nonresponses) - could participate again in wave 12, as was possible in previous waves.
+Households that skipped one wave - i.e., did not participate (temporary nonresponses) - could participate again in wave 13, as was possible in previous waves.
 No longitudinal weights are calculated for these households, i.e., (weighted) longitudinal evaluations can only be made with participants across all waves in question.
 Non-participation of a household can only occur in one wave; if a household skips two consecutive waves, it will no longer be contacted.
-To calculate mutual cross-sectional weights including the temporary nonresponses, there was a convex combination of the modified household weights of the temporary non-responses and the modified household weights of the panel household sample (not of the refreshment sample) before calibration.
+To calculate mutual cross-sectional weights including the temporary nonresponses, there was a convex combination of the modified household weights of the panel household sample (not of the refreshment sample) before calibration.
 Thus, the convex combination of the household weights was made before calibration; the calibration was then made with the new combined household weights.

 Although the household weights modified by nonresponse modeling already serve as projection factors for the panel and refreshment sample, it was necessary to calculate such modified household weights as an estimator for the respective population again for the temporary nonresponses.
-The starting point was the calibrated household weights of wave 10 (wave 11 is the temporary non-response).
+The starting point was the calibrated household weights of wave 11 (wave 12 is the temporary non-response).

-For temporary nonresponses, the probability of non-participation in wave 11 in case of participation in wave 10 (non-participation propensities wave 11) and the probability of participation in wave 12 in case of a non-participation in wave 11 (participation propensities wave

-12) was determined.
-The probability of non-participation in wave 11 is calculated from 1participation probability in wave 11.
+For temporary nonresponses, the probability of non-participation in wave 12 in case of participation in wave 11 (non-participation propensities wave 12) and the probability of participation in wave 13 in case of a non-participation in wave 12 (participation propensities wave 13) was determined.
+The probability of non-participation in wave 12 is calculated from 1- participation probability in wave 12.

 The described propensities for participation and non-participation were estimated via logit models.
 The estimated probabilities of the respective models were multiplied.
-The modified household weight of the temporary nonresponses was then calculated by multiplying the calibrated household weights of wave 10 by the reciprocal value of this product.
+The modified household weight of the temporary nonresponses was then calculated by multiplying the calibrated household weights of wave 11 by the reciprocal value of this product.

-\rightarrow Table A18 gives an overview of the variables, codes and reference categories for the logit models of the temporary nonresponses.
+$\rightarrow$ Table A18 gives an overview of the variables, codes and reference categories for the logit models of the temporary nonresponses.

-The logit models of temporary nonresponses are shown in \rightarrow Table A19.
+The logit models of temporary nonresponses are shown in $\rightarrow$ Table A19.